safetycat/learnpress/README.md

 learnpress
 ==========

-a basic Learning management system plug-in for wordpress
+a basic learning management system plug-in for wordpress